dongzhuoyao/note/_posts/2020-03-31-unsupervised-learning.markdown

 A contrastive loss function, called InfoNCE, is considered in this paper.
 Contrastive loss functions can also be based on other forms , such as margin-based losses and variants of NCE losses.

+Relationship with previous works: Compared to another similar idea of memory bank (Wu et al, 2018) which stores representations of all the data points in the database and samples a random set of keys as negative examples, a queue-based dictionary in MoCo enables us to reuse representations of immediate preceding mini-batches of data.

 Motivation of queue setting:  removing the oldest mini-batch can be beneficial, because its encoded keys are the most outdated and thus the least consistent with the newest ones.